return to home

 The type will be dissed after printing and it will not be possible to print the edition again.

 Whilst many books employ illustrations that can be easily rendered via alternative printing methods, or by mass production, this edition specifically seeks to include an illustrative form that can only be presented in the most limited of means, as each illustration is printed by letterpress, using wood and metal types and ornaments, and on hand-made paper.

-There are intended to be 24 tipped in broadside posters, each printed one at a time by hand, on an Albion iron hand-press, limited in number.
+There will be twenty-four sewn-in broadside posters, each printed one at a time by hand, on an Albion iron hand-press, limited in number.
 Each setting is then dismantled.
-The hand-made papers include those from a range of paper mills that are both now no longer operating as well as those still making paper by hand.
+The hand-made papers include those from a range of paper mills that are now no longer operating as well as those still making paper by hand.

 These posters feature both representations of specific posters featured in the text of 1984, such as the very opening of the story, where the second paragraph starts:

 ‘The hallway smelt of boiled cabbage and old rag mats.
 At one end of it a coloured poster, too large for indoor display, had been tacked to the wall.
 It depicted an enormous face, more than a metre wide: the face of a man of about forty-five, with a heavy black moustache and ruggedly handsome features’;